We strive for balance among academic rigor, civic engagement, and community well-being.

 At Burke, students can pursue subjects at a high-level – ranging from multivariable calculus to Spanish literature to microbiology research – while also having space to explore new interests and enjoy their high school years.
 We hold students to high expectations, and we find the challenges that motivate them as individual learners.

 Our focus on access (and "no cut" policy) means that students can pick up a new instrument, try out a new sport, and delve into robotics or creative writing for the first time during high school.
-We also build civic engagement into the school day, rather than require outside service hours, keeping students attuned to the broader world – and how they might make positive change within it.
+We also build civic engagement into the school day, keeping students attuned to the broader world – and how they might make positive change within it.

 List of 5 frequently asked questions.